greim/json-graphify/readme.md

   // These declarations control the transformation
   // from the existing object structure to JSON graph.
-  // See "pattern objects" below for more details.
+  // See "transfer objects" below for more details.
-  patterns: [ ... ]
+  transfers: [ ... ]
 });
 ```

-## Pattern objects
+## Transfer objects

 An array of these are passed as an option to the factory method (see above).
-A pattern object is an object with the shape `{ from, to }`.
+A transfer object is an object with the shape `{ from, to }`.
 `from` is a path (an array of strings) matching sub-roots found in incoming JSON objects.
 `to` is another path pointing to the sub-root's new home in the resultant JSON graph.
 Here's an example: